zb-coder/CV/README.md

 ## Skills

 #### Commitment
-I completed my degree and achieved a good grade.
-I also recently completed Makers Academy coding bootcamp whilst being remote which began at 9:30am and finished at around 6pm, Monday to Friday.
-Both of these required discipline and commitment.
+I completed my degree in accounting at the University of Manchester walking an hour to and from each day and achieved a good grade.
+I also recently completed Makers Academy coding bootcamp remotely beginning each day at 9:30am and finished at around 6pm, Monday to Friday.
+I pray 5 times a day without fail, eat healthy and make time for exercise.
+All of these require discipline and commitment.

 #### Communication
 Good communication was integral when working with consultants, genetic councillers and other professionals during my time working as a medical secretary in the NHS.
-In Makers this was also important having had to work and learn alongside an eclectic group of people, from pairing to standup and retros.
+At Makers this was also important having had to work and learn alongside an eclectic group of people, from pairing to standup and retros.

 #### Time management
 At my time at the NHS, I contributed to decreasing the backlog in NHS letters in my department, this required me to manage my time well during working hours.
 Covid meant I did Code First Girls, Muslamic Makers and the whole 16 weeks of Makers at home which all helped me learn how to manage my time better.

 #### Able to Adapt
-In the NHS, I had to adapt to working with professionals having been used to working with students at University.
+In the NHS, I had to adapt to working with professionals having been used to working with students at university.
 I then went on to Muslamic Makers which required me to work with a team of other students to help real life businesses with a problem they had.
-In Makers is where this skill helped me greatly as I had to work with different people whilst pairing and doing group projects throughout my time there.
+At Makers is where this skill helped me greatly as I had to work with different people whilst pairing and doing group projects throughout my time there.

 #### Attention to detail
 In my degree, whilst studying accounting, I developed a keen eye for fine details.
 Whilst working in the NHS this was integral when typing the patient letters to ensure everything in it was accurate.
-In Makers it allowed me to figure out what the bug in my code was and helped me correct it.
+At Makers it allowed me to figure out what the bug in my code was and helped me correct it.

 ## Education
 ### Before Coding